joshrap67/LiteWeightApi/LiteWeightApiDocumentation/Markdown/InfoDescription.md

 For some methods, successful execution will result in a push notification being sent.
 The push notification is sent via Firebase Cloud Messaging, and the recipient device token is determined from the context of the method.
-E.g. for Send Friend request the target device token is that of the recipient of the friend request.
+E.g. for Send Friend Request the target device token is that of the recipient of the friend request.